Denver Broncos vs. Detroit Lions NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Denver is 3-3 against the spread, and 3-3 overall, at home.

-- The Broncos are unbeaten ATS (1-0) as 7.5-point favorites or greater at home.
+- The Broncos are unbeaten ATS (1-0) as 8.5-point favorites or more at home.

-- In six home games this season, Denver has hit the over once.
+- This season, in six home games, Denver has gone over the total once.

-- Detroit has gone over the total once in six away games this year.
+- Detroit has gone over the total once in six road games this year.

 Powered by Data Skrive.